saxton-chris/LinkedInPythonCert/README.md

 The first coding challenge was to create a function to find the (prime factors)[https://github.com/saxton-chris/LinkedInPythonCert/tree/main/Level_Up_Python/my_work/01_Find_Prime_Factors] of a given number.
 My solution for this started by trying to divide by 2 as that is the lowest prime number.
 Once I divided by 2 as many times as I could, then I tried divding by 3, as that is the next prime number.
 From there, I incrimented the divisor by 2 as I only needed to test odd numbers, up to the square root of the most current value of the reduced number.
 I also included a couple of safety checks before trying to find prime factors.
 If the input parameter was not a integer I return a warning message letting the user know that an integer is required.
 Also, if the number is less than 2, then I am returning an empty list as the number can't have any prime factors.
 The final check was to see is `num > 1` after the loop finishes executing.
 If so, that number is prime and must be added to the list.
 This captures the cases where the input number was prime as well as making sure the final prime factor is added to the list

 ### CHALLENGE 2 - Find Palindromes
+The second coding challenge was to determine if a string is a [palindrome]((prime factors)[https://github.com/saxton-chris/LinkedInPythonCert/tree/main/Level_Up_Python/my_work/02_palindrome] ) or not.
+For this challenge, I repleaced all non-alpha characters with an empty string and then converted them all to lowercase for comparison.
+The next step was to assign the string to a new variable in reverse order.
+The return whether the two strings were equal or not.

+After building and testing my function, I tried running it through ChatGPT to see if it could be optimized.
+The result it gave used the `join()` function instead of regex and did the comparison in one step instead of using two separate variables.
+The new version ran slightly slower in my benchmark testing but the code is more concise and easier to read.

+### CHALLENGE 3 - Sort A String of Words

+### CHALLENGE 4 - Find All Items in List

+### CHALLENGE 5 - Waiting Game

+### CHALLENGE 6 - Save a Dictionary